energy-beam/energybeam.org/README.md

-# www
-www.energybeam.org

-+ “The potential of the technology is to capture sunlight and then beam it wirelessly.”
+# www.energybeam.org - “The potential of the technology is to capture sunlight and then beam it wirelessly.”
 On Earth, this solar energy would then supply cities, factories, households and eventually aeroplanes with electricity.

 ![image](https://user-images.githubusercontent.com/5669657/216296108-656dea1e-b9c7-4a41-aaf9-c7bbb43bd3af.png)